-On Sunday, I completed my second SIBO breath test.
-Yesterday I shared with you all about the adrenal fatigue test, so today I’ll share about how to do the SIBO breath test.
+I have now completed my second SIBO breath test.
+Yesterday I shared all about the adrenal fatigue test, so today I’ll share about how to do the SIBO breath test.

 Not sure what SIBO is?
 It stands for small intestinal bacteria overgrowth.
 You can learn more about it HERE.